Three low-mass companions around aged stars discovered by TESS: Acknowledgements

 \section{Acknowledgements}

 We thank Doug Lin for his suggestions on this work, especially on the tidal effects.
-We also thank Theron W. Carmichael for useful suggestions.
+We also thank Theron W. Carmichael for his useful suggestions.
+We thank Johanna Teske for her comments.

 T.G. and S.M. acknowledge the support from the National Science Foundation of China (Grant No. 12133005).
+We thank the Swiss National Science Foundation (SNSF) and the Geneva University for their continuous support to our planet search programs.
+This work has been carried out within the framework of the NCCR PlanetS supported by the Swiss National Science Foundation under grants 51NF40\_182901 and 51NF40\_205606.
+ML acknowledges support of the Swiss National Science Foundation under grant number PCEFP2\_194576.

+C.A.C. acknowledges that this research was carried out at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration (80NM0018D0004).

 Funding for the TESS mission is provided by NASA's Science Mission Directorate.
 We acknowledge the use of public TESS data from pipelines at the TESS Science Office and at the TESS Science Processing Operations Center.
 This research has made use of the Exoplanet Follow-up Observation Program (ExoFOP; DOI: 10.26134/ExoFOP5) website, which is operated by the California Institute of Technology, under contract with the National Aeronautics and Space Administration under the Exoplanet Exploration Program.
 This paper includes data collected by the TESS mission that are publicly available from the Mikulski Archive for Space Telescopes (MAST).
-This work has made use of data from the European Space Agency (ESA) mission {\it Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the {\it Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
-Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the {\it Gaia} Multilateral Agreement.
 This research has made use of the NASA Exoplanet Archive, which is operated by the California Institute of Technology, under contract with the National Aeronautics and Space Administration under the Exoplanet Exploration Program.
-This work made use of Astropy:\footnote{http://www.astropy.org} a community-developed core Python package and an ecosystem of tools and resources for astronomy \citep{astropy:2013, astropy:2018, astropy:2022}.
-We thank the Swiss National Science Foundation (SNSF) and the Geneva University for their continuous support to our planet search programs.
-This work has been carried out within the framework of the NCCR PlanetS supported by the Swiss National Science Foundation under grants 51NF40\_182901 and 51NF40\_205606.
-ML acknowledges support of the Swiss National Science Foundation under grant number PCEFP2\_194576.
-This work makes use of observations from the LCOGT network.
-Part of the LCOGT telescope time was granted by NOIRLab through the Mid-Scale Innovations Program (MSIP).
-MSIP is funded by NSF.
-Resources supporting this work were provided by the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at Ames Research Center for the production of the SPOC data products.
-This research made use of Lightkurve, a Python package for Kepler and TESS data analysis \citep{Lightkurve2018}.